Espanyol 2-2 Barcelona: Luuk De Jong pops up deep into stoppage time to rescue a point for the Blaugrana

 Espanyol's key man was on top of his game this evening for Los Periquitos, providing an assist for Sergi Darder, and also getting on the scoresheet when Darder returned the favour in the second half.

-The 27-year-old made it 13 league goals for Espanyol this season with his peformance tonight, and both himself and his teammates will feel bitterly disappointed not to secure their first win over Barcelona in La Liga since 2009.
+The 27-year-old's strike made it 13 league goals for Espanyol this season, and both himself and his teammates will feel bitterly disappointed not to secure their first win over Barcelona in La Liga in 13 years.

-In total, the forward had two shots on target, made two key passes, made two dribbles and also chipped in with two successful tackles.
+In total, the forward had two shots on target, completed two key passes, made two dribbles and also chipped in with two successful tackles.
 All in all, a sublime performance.

 PLAYER RATINGS